How do you define respect for people?

 Drifting Toward Dilbertland

-Here again this is complex because many employees simply might not want to be part of any such effort.
+Here again, this is complex because many employees simply might not want to be part of any such effort.
 The lady in the parts store shows no interest in looking at the different solutions for lowering the noise – she’s just not interested.
 So what do we do?
 Well, this is a test of our managerial ability to show respect and to take it easy, and try to improve the situation slowly on small specifics knowing we’ll never completely solve the issue, or engage the person.

 Ultimately, the test of the practice of respect is whether it develops common trust.
-Not all situations can be sorted it out to every one’s satisfaction, but in some gembas, conversations are easy and the general feeling is that win some lose some, but every one involved was being forthright and straightforward and trying their best.
+Not all situations can be sorted out to everyone’s satisfaction, but in some gembas, conversations are easy and the general feeling is that win some lose some, but everyone involved was being forthright and straightforward and trying their best.
 Certainly, with a cynical bend of mind, mutual trust is one more item on the management speak list and I don’t doubt that in some companies “mutual trust” can hide an ugly “align yourself or else,” but that’s my point – it’s all about intent.
 Every person is different, every person has their own values and is free to act in any way they feel like it.

 In any case, the lean ideal for respect is pretty clear: make every effort to understand each other and take responsibility for others’ problems, develop every person’s problem solving autonomy, involve every person in designing their own jobs and managing their own work and partake to the joy of creation when ideas become a reality.

-Like any ideal, the bar is high, and the reality of the gemba is often different, and it’s tempting to cut corners and let the pretense replace reality.
+Like any ideal, the bar is high, and the reality of the Gemba is often different, and it’s tempting to cut corners and let the pretense replace reality.
 There are no safeguards against this, and, as always with lean thinking, it comes down to the people who “get it” as opposed to those who “don’t”.
-Looking back, one thing is very clear: kaizen and respect can’t work without another.
-Kaizen without respect simply becomes yet another corporate rain dance.
+Looking back, one thing is very clear: kaizen and respect can’t work without another. kaizen without respect simply becomes yet another corporate rain dance.

 But, oddly, “respect” without kaizen is probably worse.
-Without a common sense of the problems we all need to solve for the success of the company, managers and employeed are engaged in a context-free dance about well-being at work, which can’t ever be resolved and easily drifts into Dilbertland.
-The intent is to align individual success with value for customers (and in doing so, company success), but that intention also hits the rigor of the gemba, and thus the discipline of learning: practice respect a bit every day, all people all the time, and watch trust grow carefully and patiently.
+Without a common sense of the problems we all need to solve for the success of the company, managers and employees are engaged in a context-free dance about well-being at work, which can’t ever be resolved and easily drifts into Dilbertland.
+The intent is to align individual success with value for customers (and in doing so, company success), but that intention also hits the rigor of the Gemba, and thus the discipline of learning: practice respect a bit every day, all people all the time, and watch trust grow carefully and patiently.